Ewoks: The Battle for Endor

-Ewoks: The Battle for Endor is a 1985 American television film set in the Star Wars universe and co-written and directed by Jim and Ken Wheat from a story by George Lucas.
+Ewoks: The Battle for Endor is a 1985 American television film set in the Star Wars universe.
+It was written and directed by Ken and Jim Wheat from a story by George Lucas.
 A sequel to Caravan of Courage: An Ewok Adventure, it focuses on Cindel Towani, the human girl from the first film, who, after being orphaned, joins the Ewoks in protecting their village and defeating the marauders who have taken control of the Endor moon.
 The film premiered on ABC on November 24, 1985.